 Anxiety Is Caused By A Chemical Imbalance In The Brain

-The persuasion was so convincing that medications recommended to ‘correct’ this imbalance saw multiple billions of dollars in sales each year.
-Many of these medications were in the ‘top ten’ most sold medications year after year.
+The persuasion was so convincing that medications recommended to “correct” this imbalance saw multiple billions of dollars in sales each year.
+Many of these medications were in the “top ten” most sold medications year after year.

-After independent research found the chemical imbalance cause for mental illness was false, and after finding medications used to treat this ‘imbalance’ were largely ineffective, opinions began to change.
+After independent research found the chemical imbalance cause for mental illness was false, and after finding medications used to treat this “imbalance” were largely ineffective, opinions began to change.

-Shortly after, pharmaceutical companies admitted the chemical imbalance theory was to be used as a ‘metaphor’ only and not to be understood as real.
-Thus ended the ‘chemical imbalance’ theory cause for anxiety (and many other mental illnesses).
+Shortly after, pharmaceutical companies admitted the chemical imbalance theory was to be used as a “metaphor” only and not to be understood as real.
+Thus ended the “chemical imbalance” theory cause for mental illness, including anxiety disorder.